Opening Bid: One Club

 If an opponent doubles or overcalls you can agree to use PODI, which is an acronym for Pass-with-Zero and Double-with-One.
 You can show zero controls or one control with this agreement.
 If you bid, each higher step shows an additional control, starting with the first step above the opponent's overcall to show two controls.

-If you play any forcing club system you will find that Mathe is the most popular defense used by your opponents.
+If you play any forcing club system you will find that your opponents often use Mathe, probably the most popular defense used against any forcing club system.
 This convention was first devised by Lew Mathe perhaps 50 years ago.
-They will double for a major or overcall 1NT to show minors.
+They will double to show majors or overcall 1NT to show minors.
 Other bids are natural.
 You need a defense to a defense!
-Try this: If an opponent doubles for his partner to bid a major, responder can bid 1NT to show minor suits.
-If the opponent bids 1NT to show minors, responder can double to indicate majors.
-You've turned their agreement against them.
+Try this:

 Okay, this is not terribly complicated. right?